Back to All Events

 COURSE OBJECTIVES

 RX-310 Introduction to Fire Effects is a self-paced online course that explores how fire interacts with ecosystems across Canada and the United States.
-Built on NWCG standards and adapted through a Canada-USA lens, this 30-hour learning experience blends current case studies, exercises, short videos, and podcast-style discussions featuring insights from wildland fire practitioners and researchers around the world.
+Built on NWCG standards to meet their and BCWS certification requirements, this 30-hour learning experience blends current case studies, exercises, short videos, and podcast-style discussions featuring insights from wildland fire practitioners and researchers around the world.

 You will develop the knowledge and skills to recognize and communicate relationships between fire regimes and fire effects, understand how fire treatments influence ecological outcomes, and learn how to manipulate prescribed fire to achieve desired effects.
 Along the way, you’ll explore real examples of fire at work, from coastal forests to prairie grasslands, while using the latest tools, techniques, and monitoring approaches to connect science with practice.